-For Hstudio images, view one position of several in parallel time-lapses
+When viewing Hstudio images, view one position of several in parallel time-lapses

-Images captured with the older software Hstudio are often saved in the same Group although they are captured at different positions.
-It is still possible to view the time-lapse for each position separately.
+When several parallel time-lapses have been captured at different positions and then saved in the same Group, it is still possible to view the time-lapse for each position separately.

-The images in the Image Frame list will be presented in order of capture.
+The images in the Image frame list will be presented in order of capture.
 If for example 7 positions have been captured, every seventh frame will belong to the time-lapse of one of the positions.